RightToPrivacy/MACcleaner/README.md

 adds many more mac addresses to the mix giving a sort of needle in a haystack strategy & constantly moving address.

+Works great alongside Parrot OS's AnonSurf/Tor to route traffic, but nothing outside this script is required for it to work (outside bash).
+This script (maccleaner) changes your device address & KISMET functions well while using it (for ethical purposes)

 -=-=-=-=-=-=-=-=-=--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-